Restrainite/restrainite.github.io/usage.md

 If you create a grabbable control object, we recommend to use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions
 `Deny Grabbing By Slot Tags` and similar.
 Because of the high amount of features this mod provides, we recommend that you don't create a control object, that shows all the restrictions as separate options.
 They should be grouped into presets, so it is not too overwhelming for the users of your control object.
-For example group all interaction restrictions into one preset.
+For example group all interaction restrictions into one or two presets.

 ### Quickly change preset in config